minime905/CSPB-3308-Group-Project/README.md

         * Each story will be decided upon/sized and allocated to the individual responsible for it after the weekly scrum meeting.

  ## Project tracking Software:
-        * Use Gitthubs built in tracking software for projects.
+        * Use Github's built in tracking software for projects.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.